RELATES TO: KRS 311.671, 311.673(1), 311.680

 (2) Emergency transfer.

-(b) The certified acupuncturist shall identify the protocol for emergency transfer of patients which shall include, at a minimum, the requirement that the acupuncturist will utilize the "911" emergency notification system to arrange for emergency transfer of the patient.
+(b) The licensed acupuncturist shall identify the protocol for emergency transfer of patients which shall include, at a minimum, the requirement that the acupuncturist will utilize the "911" emergency notification system to arrange for emergency transfer of the patient.

 (3) Referral to appropriate health-care facilities or practitioners.